joniilmanfahmi00-collab/swift-agc/README.md

    python3 swift.py --duckduckgo --gemini_agents --threads 5
    ```
    *Press `Ctrl+B` then `D` to detach from the session.*

+*Deploy can be with free hosting provider like Infinityfree, Epizy, Railway, Fly.io, Render and anything like that*

 ## Contributing
 Swift AGC is an open-source project.
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please feel free to submit a pull request or open an issue on the GitHub repository.